mozilla/data-docs/src/datasets/heartbeat.md

-Heartbeat never reports telemetry `client_id`s to SurveyGizmo, but, when `includeTelemetryUUID` is true, a new, unique user ID is generated and reported to SurveyGizmo as the `userid` URL variable.
+Heartbeat never reports telemetry `client_id`s to SurveyGizmo, but, when `includeTelemetryUUID` is true, a new, random UUID is generated and reported to SurveyGizmo as the `userid` URL variable.
-Simultaneously, a `heartbeat` ping is sent to Mozilla, containing both the `client_id` and the new `userid`.
+Simultaneously, a `heartbeat` ping is sent to Mozilla, containing both the telemetry `client_id` and the new `userid` that was reported to SurveyGizmo.

 The `userid` is reported by appending it to the `surveyId` field of the ping, like: